bmellink/VNH3SP30/README.md

 ### Current sense interface

 The **current sense** line (typically marked as CS) is not available on all boards.
 The VNH3SP30 chip does not support this pin, but the VNH2SP30 and VNH3ASP30 do.
 The CS pin provides a current proportional to the motor current.
-The factor varies for each chip due to tolerance differences, but in general the value is around 4700.
+The factor varies for each chip due to tolerance differences, but in general the value for VNH3ASP30 chips is around 4700. for VNH5019A-E chips the value is around 7100.
 Most boards already have a resistor of 1.5k between the CS line and GND to translate the current into a voltage the Arduino can measure (using ```analogRead()```).
 An additional RC circuit may be present to further stabilize the CS signal.
 This pin should be specified as ```csPin``` when calling the ```begin()``` function.

 **Example**: if the motor current in your setup is 5A, the CS pin of the chip will provide a current of 5/4700 = 0.00106 A = 1.06 mA.
 With a board value of 1.5k = 1500 ohm, the voltage will be 1.06 * 1500 = 1590 mV = 1.590 Volt.
 The ```motorCurrent()``` function uses ```analogRead()``` to read this value, which means the value returned depends on the setting of ```analogReference()``` and the working voltage of your Arduino board:
 - If your Arduino runs at 5V and ```analogReference()``` is set to ```DEFAULT```, ```motorCurrent()``` will return a value of 1.590 / 5 * 1023 = 325 for the above case